coady/graphique/README.md

   row(index: Long! = 0): Row!

   """Return table slice."""
-  slice(offset: Long! = 0, length: Long): Table!
+  slice(offset: Long! = 0, length: Long = null): Table!

   """
-  Return tables grouped by columns, with stable ordering.
+  Return table grouped by columns, with stable ordering.
+          Optionally include counts in an aliased column.
-          `length` is the maximum number of tables to return.
+          `length` is the maximum number of groups to return.
-          `count` filters and sorts tables based on the number of rows within each table.
   """
-  group(by: [String!]!, reverse: Boolean! = false, length: Long, count: CountQuery): Groups!
+  group(by: [String!]!, reverse: Boolean! = false, length: Long = null, count: String! = ""): Table!

   """
+  Return table partitioned by discrete differences of the values.
+          Optionally include counts in an aliased column.
+          Differs from `group` by relying on adjacency, and is typically faster.
+  """
+  partition(by: [String!]!, diffs: Diffs = null, count: String! = ""): Table!

+  """
   Return table of first or last occurrences grouped by columns, with stable ordering.
           Optionally include counts in an aliased column.
           Faster than `group` when only scalars are needed.
   """
-  unique(by: [String!]!, reverse: Boolean! = false, count: String! = ""): Table!
+  unique(by: [String!]!, reverse: Boolean! = false, length: Long = null, count: String! = ""): Table!

-  """Return table slice sorted by specified columns.""" sort(by: [String!]!, reverse: Boolean! = false, length: Long): Table!
+  """Return table slice sorted by specified columns.""" sort(by: [String!]!, reverse: Boolean! = false, length: Long = null): Table!

   """Return table with minimum values per column.""" min(by: [String!]!): Table!